Kong/lua-resty-consul-event/README.md

  * `port`: Number defining the Consul port
  * `timeout`: Number, in seconds, to pass to Consul blocking query API via the `wait` parameter.
 This value is also used to to define TCP layer timeouts, which are set higher than the application-layer timeout.
  * `ssl_verify`: Boolean defining whether to validate the TLS certificate presented by the remote Consul server.
+ * `token`: String defining the Consul ACL token to send via the `X-Consul-Token` request header.

 ## watch